 Coping with Treatment for Laryngeal and Hypopharyngeal Cancer

-Cancer treatments can cause various side effects and alterations to your body.
-The effects of treatment vary from person to person.
+Cancer treatments can cause various side effects and changes to your body.
+However, the effects of treatment vary from person to person.
 Sometimes the same treatment strategy used for a particular disease condition creates different effects.
 Hence it is hard to predict the outcome and impact of a specific treatment on people 1.

 Coping with the physical side effects of treatment